Updated – January 2025

 Actually, if you really want to do good night photography, you will need to get into using strobes or flashes, attached to your camera on long arms, to get them away from your lens.
 And for videos, you would need a couple of very wide angle lights.
 But that is beyond the scope of this page.

 Not Doing Photography?
 Want to See Farther?
 Go Spot Beam!
-The problem with a wide beam light is that if the water is not super clear, it will reflect off all the particles, making it actually hard to see very far.
+The problem with a wide beam night snorkeling light is that if the water is not super clear, it will reflect off all the particles, making it actually hard to see very far.
 So if you are not doing photography, a narrow spot beam can be better because it cuts through murky water, allowing you to see farther.

 A wide beam is nice for showing more of your surroundings, which makes some people more comfortable.